 The Boards of the Company and Santander UK plc (the RFB and the Boards) have identified our customers, employees, regulators, communities and investors as our key stakeholder groups on the basis of their importance in ensuring the continuing success of Santander UK.
-While not a stakeholder in the strictest sense, we also take into account our impact on the environment and climate given its criticality to life and business in general.
+While not a stakeholder in the strictest sense, we also take into account our impact on the environment and climate given its criticality to life and business in general, and as required by s172 Companies Act 2006 (s172).